dethstroak/kiseki-guides/Cold Steel/cold-steel-1/chapter4.md

   - Will advance the main story upon completion
 ----------------------------------------------------------------------------------
 # July 26th - Day
-## Sidequest
-- **Hidden Quest** : In Case of Emergency - Visit Vainquer Street and speak to Bond, the man holding the briefcase, near Plaza Bifrost
 ## Main Story
 - When going to Mater Park, go via the Underground Passage from Hotel Der Himmel in the Garnier District, this will net you 2 AP that you will miss by going to Mater Park directly
 ## Books
 - Red Moon Rose #9 - Speak with Tim (brown hair and glasses NPC) in the southeast of Mater Park
+- Imperial Chronicle #5 - Purchase from bookstore inside Plaza Bifrost
+## Sidequest
+- **Hidden Quest** : In Case of Emergency - Visit Vainquer Street and speak to Bond, the man holding the briefcase, near Plaza Bifrost